abdulrahman19/whispering-cactus/source/_posts/tech/golang/learning-go/buffer-vs-unbuffer-channels.md

 Message sent!
 ```

-ok, if you looked at the output carefully you may wonder why the `Message 2 sent!` is not printed!
+ok, if you looked at the output carefully you may wonder why the `Message 2 sent!` is not printed?
 This is actually a good question and the answer will shock you!

 The second `goroutine` is blocked because there is no receiver ready to receive the message.
 Remember, this is an unbuffered channel.
 ok, but is this a `deadlock`? 🤔
 The answer is **YES!!!**.

 You may wonder one more time why the program is not showing us this `deadlock` error?!

 The reason is that `deadlock` happens in onther/sub `goroutine` that is not the main `goroutine`, and any **not main** `goroutine` fails silently since the main `goroutine` is not aware of it. 🤯
 In a short words, the second `goroutine` is blocked and it has error but since the main `goroutine` is not aware of it, the program will not show us any error and it will exit normally.

 My advice here is to always make sure that each `goroutine` has a receiver ready to receive the message, otherwise you will end up with a `deadlock` and the program will exit silently without any error.